Elgeweily/tsigns/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

+First, the data is shuffled, since we are going to use batches, and we want each batch to have different sign classes, in order to be as representative of the whole dataset as possible.

-As a first step, I decided to convert the images to grayscale because color has practically no effect on the accuracy of the classification, after all the shape and printing of the sign is what mostly determines it's class, if there were more than one sign class with the same shape and printing but different colors, then color would be very useful, but in our case, removing the color would make the network simpler and reduce the training time.
+Second, I decided to convert the images to grayscale because color has practically no effect on the accuracy of the classification, after all the shape and printing of the sign is what mostly determines it's class, if there were more than one sign class with the same shape and printing but different colors, then color would be very useful, but in our case, removing the color would make the network simpler and reduce the training time.

 Here is an example of a traffic sign image before and after grayscaling.